An Oregon Non-Compete Agreement is a legal document used to protect employers from the disclosure of confidential business information to competitors.

 - Does continuing employment equal sufficient consideration?– No.

-Is a Non-Compete Legally Enforceable in Oregon?
+Legally Enforceable in Oregon?

 Reasonable Use and Exemptions

 For a non-compete agreement in Oregon to be enforceable, it has to be provided to a potential employee at least two weeks before their term of employment begins.
-The employee also has to meet a minimum compensation threshold before they can be subjected to the terms of a non-compete agreement.
+The employee also has to meet a minimum compensation threshold before being subjected to the terms of a non-compete agreement.

-Non-compete agreements signed after January 1st, 2020 must be provided to the employee within 30 days of termination.
+Non-compete agreements signed after January 1, 2020, must be provided to the employee within 30 days of termination.
 They must be signed.
-In addition, non-compete agreements signed after January 1st, 2022 cannot be longer than 12 months.
+In addition, non-compete contracts signed after January 1, 2022, cannot be longer than 12 months.

-There is no specific limitation on the duration of a non-compete in Oregon, but it must be reasonable given the nature of the agreement.
+There is no specific limitation on the duration of a non-compete in Oregon, but it must be reasonable, given the nature of the agreement.
 The duration of the non-compete cannot be unnecessarily burdensome to the employee.
 The statute of limitations in Oregon to file a lawsuit for breach of a non-compete agreement is six years.